 Reporting and Withholding Procedures for U.S. Citizens and Resident Aliens

 The Academies will not withhold any portion of payments made to or on behalf of U.S. citizens or permanent residents for tax purposes, and it is your responsibility to determine your individual tax liability.
 We strongly suggest that you review your individual tax situation with your tax advisor or an IRS representative to determine the proper tax treatment for your specific award and any obligation for payment of quarterly estimated taxes.

 Reporting and Withholding Procedures for Nonresident Aliens

 If you are a nonresident alien in J-1 or F-1 visa status, the Academies are required to withhold 14% from payments made to you and on your behalf as described below, and to report this amount to the IRS at the end of the tax year.
 The 14% withholding rate applies to awards paid to nonresident aliens as a scholarship or a fellowship to support study, training, or research in the United States.

 The amount of the fellowship award that is subject to reporting and income tax withholding will include stipends, the sponsor paid portion of health insurance, and all travel and relocation expenses, including airfare and moving expenses paid directly by the Academies.
 Travel and relocation expenses are considered benefits of the award, and cannot be excluded from IRS reporting and withholding requirements.
 These amounts will be reported to the Internal Revenue Service (IRS) at the end of the tax year on IRS Form 1042-S.

 You will be sent Form 1042-S by mid-March 2018 and you should use this form to complete Form 1040-NR by June 15, 2018.
-If you have spent a significant amount of time in the U.S., you may be considered a resident alien for tax purposes, and would be subject to an earlier reporting date of April 15, 2016 if you pass the IRS Substantial Presence Test.
+If you have spent a significant amount of time in the U.S., you may be considered a resident alien for tax purposes, and would be subject to an earlier reporting date of April 15, 2018 if you pass the IRS Substantial Presence Test.
 Please review the IRS website or consult a tax professional for specific regulations regarding tax requirements for nonresident aliens, including any applicable state or local taxes.